 Senior Writer: Priya Naha

-Saas ERP solutions are a type of cloud based enterprise resource planning software that runs on the cloud provider’s or vendors’ servers, is delivered as a service over the internet, and sold through subscriptions.
-The SaaS ERP solutions have helped companies maintain their procurement processes, accounting, project management, and others.
+SaaS ERP is a type of cloud based enterprise resource planning software that runs on the cloud provider’s or vendors’ servers, is delivered as a service over the internet, and sold through subscriptions.
+The SaaS ERP solutions have helped companies maintain their procurement processes, SaaS accounting, project management, and others.

 Earlier, the SaaS ERP solutions could capture large sets of business data but faced challenges while producing reports.
 For the IT departments, the SaaS ERP systems were always about large, time-consuming, and expensive deployments that required specific infrastructure or hardware requirements.